fgadaleta/datascienceathome/_posts/services/2016-08-05-education.md

 date: 2016-08-05
 img: books.png
 alt: image-alt
 client:
-category: Training
+category: training
 title: Technical training
-description: I provide high quality training on statistics, data science, computer programming, in order to facilitate setting data analytics pipelines in the most optimized and cost effective ways.
-Feel free to schedule a meeting with me
+description: We provide high quality training for statistics, computer programming, data science and machine learning in order to facilitate setting data analytics pipelines in the most optimized and cost effective ways.
+We allow professionals to get started with data analysis for small and large enterprises.
+Contact us!
 ---